EOxServer/eoxserver/docs/sphinx/en/users/install.rst

     python manage.py eoxs_register_dataset --data-file DATAFILES --rangetype RANGETYPE

-The mandatory parameter `data-file` is a list of at least one path to a file containing the raster data for the dataset to be inserted.
+The mandatory parameter ``--data-file`` is a list of at least one path to a file containing the raster data for the dataset to be inserted.
 The files can be in any compliant (GDAL readable) format.
+When inserting datasets located in a Rasdaman database, this parameter defines the `collection` the dataset is contained in.

 Also mandatory is the parameter ``--rangetype``, the name of a range type which has to be already present in the instance's database.